Skip to content

 enable_attachments: true

-• agui_feature_names (list of strings); if set these values are added to the feature names defined on the individual tools to create an aggregate set for the room.
+• agui_feature_names (list of strings); if set these values are added to the feature names defined on the room's agent, tools, and skills to create an aggregate set for the room.
+Each name must resolve to a registered AG-UI feature; see AG-UI Features.

 Agent configuration